brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 We will offer a condensed version of the blog tutorial with a couple of new concepts.
 It is highly recommended to complete the blog tutorial when you have time.

+We will be using the [Mongo DB Stitch Browser SDK](https://docs.mongodb.com/stitch-sdks/js/4/index.html) to create a web based application that turns the browser into a fully functional stitch client.
+The client will be able to execute the MongoDb Query Language (MQL) directly from the browser.

 ## ![10](../img/10b.png) Create a trigger to capture changes to sales data

 ## ![11](../img/11b.png) Modify the trigger to capture marketing data